E-file tobacco tax

 Kansas specifically stated in Section 11 that “Mandatory electronic filing is expected soon,” giving their licensed taxpayers a heads up to start thinking through how they will convert to electronic filing if they haven’t already.
 The transition can feel daunting.
 Below we discuss the challenges of transitioning to e-filing in tobacco.

-Challenges of Transitioning to E-filing
+Challenges of transitioning to e-file

 For decades, tobacco filing was done with pen and paper.
 You would fill in a few blank lines and send your filing in a stamped envelope to the jurisdiction.
 Those simpler days are quickly fading as the government demands to see more data and for that information to be sent digitally.
 A once two-page report can now be in the hundreds.
 This can be alarming and feel like a massive undertaking.
 Here are some common challenges tobacco companies face when transitioning to e-filing.